 Joanna grew up in a family of eight in the Upper East Region of Ghana.
-She is the third born child of six siblings, and has three sisters and two brothers.
+She has three sisters and two brothers.
 When Joanna was still in primary school, her father lost his job, and her mother, who has never had formal employment, tried to sell various goods, including food and charcoal, to support the family.
 With no regular income, Joanna feared that she and her siblings would not be able to get a secondary education.

 Aside from financial difficulties, Joanna’s childhood was made all the more challenging by her disability.
 At the age of five she had fallen ill, and a medical error during her treatment at an under-equipped local clinic caused permanent nerve damage in her leg.
 Initially her father could afford to pay for a leg support, but soon Joanna had to make do without.
 Contending with teasing at school about both her physical impairment and her poverty, Joanna almost gave up on her dream of one day becoming a doctor.